aptech/docs/docs/CR-plotArea.rst

 ----------------
 .. function:: plotArea(myPlot, x, y)plotArea(x, y)plotArea(myPlot, x, y, base)plotArea(x, y, base)

-    :param myPlot: A plotControl structure.
+    :param myPlot:
-    :type myPlot: TODO
+    :type myPlot: A plotControl structure

-    :param x: Nx1 matrix.
-The X values for a particular line.
+    :param x:  The X values for a particular line.
-    :type x: TODO
+    :type x: Nx1 matrix

-    :param y: Nx1 or NxM matrix.
-Each column contains the Y values for a particular line.
+    :param y:  Each column contains the Y values for a particular line.
 If y contains more than one column, each column will be stacked on top of the previous column.
-    :type y: TODO
+    :type y: Nx1 or NxM matrix

-    :param base: Scalar optional argument.
-The height for the base of the area plot.
+    :param base:  The height for the base of the area plot.
 The default value is zero. plotArea does not yet support a vector input for base.
-    :type base: TODO
+    :type base: Scalar optional argument

 Examples
 ----------------